42Crunch/resources/AzureCloud.md

 The API Firewall is started by the `root` user.
 The initial process as root reads the configuration and then forks child processes which will serve the requests.
 Those child processes run under the `guardian` user, which has no admin privileges nor can this user read the configuration or log files.

 Make sure that your Kubernetes environment allows for this container to start processes as root.

+### SaaS platform connection

+When the API firewall starts, it connects to the platform at this address: **[protection.42crunch.com](http://protection.42crunch.com/)** on port **8001**.
+Make sure your firewall configuration authorizes this connections.

+> The connection is established from the  API firewall to the platform.
+It is a two-way, HTTP/2 gRPC connection.
+Logs and configuration are uploaded/downloaded through this connection.

 ### Tools